flowcate/flowcate.github.io/README.md

 # flowcate.github.io
 Flowcate, let location data flow.

-This package contains the latest generated official DeepHub docu for deployment towards docs.flowcate.io (which is a CNAME alias to flowcate.github.io; so this is "github page" of this repo).
+This package contains the latest generated official DeepHub docu for deployment towards docs.flowcate.io (which is a CNAME alias to flowcate.github.io, the "github page" of this repo).

 The prerequisites are:
 * build deep-hub-docs as usually with python and sphinx